Do you do hair?"

-When you go to a makeup counter, there is typically loud music, crying/screaming children, people rushing about, customers interrupting and other distractions.
+When you go to a makeup counter, there is typically loud music, customers interrupting and other distractions.
 The environment is less than ideal for prepping a bride.
 Plus, you have the possibility of encountering one of three artists: the new artist who has little to no experience, someone who is very talented, cares, and has been there for years, or someone who will give you a rushed job resulting in "meh" makeup because they need to get back to selling.
-Do you really want to take that chance?
+Do you really want to take that chance on your wedding day?

 A counter makeup artist's primary goal is to sell makeup, not do makeup (they are a business, not a salon service facility), so most are trained on sales and not artistry.
-Even if they are skilled artists they typically don't genuinely care because: a) they don't know you and are not invested in you or your event b) they know you will be purchasing the minimum amount because you are a bride who is coming to a makeup counter on her big day and c) you most likely will not tipping them.
-Why should they go above and beyond for you when you are doing the bare minimum for them?
-Makeup artists make approximately 2% commission on sales, so they make about $1 from performing your service, so pleasing you is not their primary focus.
+Even if they are skilled artists they typically don't genuinely care because: a) they don't know you and are not invested in you or your event b) they know you will be purchasing the minimum amount because most makeup appointments do c) you most likely will not tipping them because most appointments don't.
+Makeup artists make approximately 2% commission on sales, so they make about $1 from performing your service with minimum purchase, so pleasing you is not their primary focus.
 They will most likely step away from your appointment session to help walk-up customers in order to achieve their impossibly high sales goals.
 They can’t take the time out for you the way a professional would in a private environment, due to the pressure from management to meet their quotas.
 Besides, think about the makeup testers she's going to use on you...everyone touches these, and they may not have been sanitized correctly.
 A professional brings their own kit and sanitizes each product before use on every client because their reputation depends on it.

 Here are the bullet point differences of hiring someone to come to you, and going to the mall:

 -A private make up artist will travel to your home or location and will be on time.

 -A private make up artist will work around your schedule and will be available in the early morning hours or later night hours.